 For me, not feeling good enough was wrapped in a pretty package with fear.
-I feared stepping away from the freedom I thought I had in a lifestyle with minimal attachments.
-It was also the fear of failing, of not having all the answers, and of making the wrong decision.
+I feared her stepping away from my protection - a protection that required me to be within earshot of anything potentially harmful that could happen to her.
+It was also the fear of failing, of not having done enough to ensure her safety and well-being.

 What evidence do you have that undermines your limiting belief?

-You might feel a certain way about yourself, but that doesn’t make it true.
-There are hundreds of reasons why you are good enough …..you are smart, lovable, attractive, etc. Write all of these down.
+You might feel a certain way about your daughter, but that doesn’t make it true.
+There are hundreds of reasons why she is good enough …..she IS smart, lovable, funny, strong, etc. Write all of these down.